background image showing women and children in a city devastated by war

 "We only own a share of a fund that contains the shares"

 The pension funds jointly own the pool companies (Brunel etc) and pays for their employees to buy the shares on their behalf, with the funds money, following the funds instructions, and who are provided details of the proportion of the specific company shares owned by each fund, down to the penny, which the fund signs off on and the fund retains full legal responsibility of oversight for.
+Despite that its the case that pension committee members might not know where all the money is invested, once it is in a Blackrock type financial product.

 • “You're not a scheme member”